radiusxyz/ssal/docs/local_deployment.md

 Now, let's move onto launching our sequencers and registering them at our rollups.

 #### 4. Launch a separate terminal and run `ssal-sequencer`
-We will launch two sequencers for each rollup we have previously deployed.
+We will launch a new sequencer for the rollup we have deployed.
+In order to launch multiple sequencers over the network, please refer to [Network Deployment Guide](docs/network_deployment.md).
 ```
 # Usage:
 ./target/release/ssal-sequencer "SSAL-URL" "ROLLUP-ID" "CHAIN-URL" "WALLET-PRIVATE-KEY"